GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex1_bash_and_scheduler.md

 ---

-!!! example "Quick recap "
+!!! pied-piper "Quick recap "

     === "Key commands for navigating around the filesystem are:"